Add Gene Annotation

 ;Column2="maker"

-; Track name (required): name of track
+; Track name (required): name of the track

 TrackName="Gene models"